 Direct experience of that transcending mystery and wonder, affirmed in all cultures, which moves us to a renewal of the spirit and an openness to the forces that create and uphold life;

-Words and deeds of prophetic women and men that challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love;
+Words and deeds of prophetic people that challenge us to confront powers and structures of evil with justice, compassion, and the transforming power of love;

 Wisdom from the world’s religions, which inspires us in our ethical and spiritual life;